10 Best Retailtech for December 2025

 Key Catalysts

-- Continued expansion of AWS and cloud services
+- Continued expansion in AWS cloud services

-- Growth in advertising and third-party seller services
+- Growth in advertising and subscription revenues

 - International market penetration